uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.2 =
+* Revert overly strict querystring sanitization (caused CAS login problems in servers that don’t encode forward slashes as %2F in querystring values).
+Props @anamba for the report and bug testing!

 = 2.8.1 =
 * Force asset reload (coding standards changed the formatting of a lot of js and css assets).